Skip to main content

 In markets and economics, we find similar patterns.
 Rigid financial systems often blow up when exposed to shocks, which sometimes result in bailouts from governments and central banks to protect from so-called “contagion” (i.e., spreading cracks can cause other rigid systems to collapse).
 The 2008 financial crisis exemplified this, with rigid mortgage-backed securities failing catastrophically when housing prices declined.

-Contemporary examples abound.
 The COVID-19 pandemic exposed rigid supply chains that collapsed when faced with sudden demand shifts and transportation disruptions.
 Companies with rigid work policies struggled to adapt to remote operations, while more fluid organizations pivoted quickly.
-Tesla’s manufacturing approach, which integrates vertical supply chains and rapid design iteration, demonstrated greater resilience than traditional automakers with rigid, outsourced supply networks.
+Tesla also had an easier time than many automakers changing course because it controlled more of its supply chain and iterated faster.

 Some substances are incredibly rigid, to the point where they become brittle, and may shatter when stressed.
 Examples of this are glass or hard plastic, which—as you have likely experienced in your life—will shatter when dropped or smashed.
 It’s possible to harden glass or plastic, but with enough force applied, even the hardest substances will eventually shatter.
 These substances are still incredibly useful, but we know to carefully handle objects subject to such failures.